jkunz 3d30d6da4b

 await client.connect();

-// Add and start a process
+// Add a process configuration

 const { id } = await client.request('add', {